 Krista says she spends about 15-30 hours per month with each individual, as well as their families.
 One family she’s working with has needed help getting assistive technology.
 “The family was nervous about driving up to do the [technology] assessment, and all of the steps involved in the process.”
 Krista walked them through what needed to be done, and provided assistance and support through each phase.

 She went a step further and enlisted the help of Ron Schooler, who has more expertise in technology.
-He’s in the process of contracting with DDA to provide Community Guide and Engagement services.
-It’s Krista’s hope that he can be the go-to tech person for other Community Guides in the area.
+He’s in the process of contracting with DDA to provide Community Engagement services.
+It’s Krista’s hope that he can be the go-to tech person for other Community Engagement providers in the area.

 Krista takes every opportunity to help people connect and grow, even beyond their time with her.
 She created a closed Facebook page for former clients and families.
 “It’s one of the ways we still network.
 Like, one of my clients designed and created a card game, based off of Yugio or Magic cards.
 He was interested in trying to promote it and look at how playable it was.
 So before Arts Walk, he invited people to Old School Pizza downtown, and I invited four gamers that I knew and other people I thought would be good social connections.
 So they ate pizza and hung out at Arts Walk.”